shyampurk/bldg-mgmt-azure-iot/README.md

 ![alt-tag](https://github.com/shyampurk/bldg-mgmt-azure-iot/blob/master/screenshots/azure/acb_4.png)

-After some time, you can see the Created service.
+After some time, you can see the newly created Azure IoT hub service.

 ![alt-tag](https://github.com/shyampurk/bldg-mgmt-azure-iot/blob/master/screenshots/azure/acb_5.png)

 ### Step 4 :
-Get the generated keys of your newly created IoT service.
+Get the generated keys of your newly created service.

 	1. Click on the service you have created.
 	2. Click on the “Shared access policies”.